-For kids learning the elements of art is kind of like learning their ABC’s.
+For kids learning the formal elements of art is kind of like learning their ABC’s.
 The elements are simple little ideas, pieces that work together to make something bigger.
 Teaching the elements of art for kids doesn’t need to be intimidating.

 Page two refers to the element of space.
 At this young age we’re only going to break this down into two concepts; positive space and negative space.